airsoftnorge/mundana/_posts/003_asn-tak/2022-05-25-wintak-setup.md

 	</a>
 </div>

-Select the datapackage you want, in this case the height data for all of Norway.
+Select the data package you want, in this case the height data for all of Norway.

 <div class="image-thumbnail">
 	<a href="/assets/images/003_asn-tak/2022-05-25-wintak-setup/3.png">